 The minor in LGBTQ Studies, housed in the College of Humanities and Social Sciences, provides students the opportunity to critically examine diversity in sexual and gender identities.
 It's designed to supplement all majors at IUP and provides valuable preparation for careers in all fields.

-The LGBTQIA+ Living Learning Community, housed in Wallwork Hall starting in fall 2021, will be open to those who are interested in living within a community of those who identify as LGBTQIA+.
+The LGBTQIA+ Housing Cluster, housed in Wallwork Hall since fall 2021, is open to those interested in living within a community of those who identify as LGBTQIA+.

 Helpful Terms